 The Minor, or starch-iodine, test is used to assess the area involved in excessive sweating.
-This test is not useful for quantifying the degree of hyperhidrosis, as there is little correlation with area of sweating and sweat rate measured by gravimetry.
+This test is not useful for quantifying the degree of hyperhidrosis, as there is little correlation with area of sweating and sweat rate measured by gravimetry, but is useful in determining the area requiring treatment (such as for botulinum toxin injections).
 In this method, a 2% iodine solution is applied to the area of interest and allowed to dry, and then starch in powder form (corn starch) is brushed on the area.
 The light brown iodine color turns dark purple as an iodine-starch complex forms in the liquid medium as the eccrine sweat comes to the surface of the affected area.
 Digital photography of the involved area allows for documentation and follow-up comparison after treatment.

 Approach to diagnosis

-The first step in the evaluation of a patient's excessive sweating is to distinguish between primary and secondary hyperhidrosis, since therapy for secondary causes should be directed toward the underlying illness.
-A history focusing on location of excessive sweating, the duration of the problem, family history, specific triggers, and a review of systems should allow the physician to distinguish whether the patient has generalized sweating due to an underlying systemic illness, focal sweating due to a neurologic disorder, or primary hyperhidrosis.[2,57,145]
+The first step in the evaluation of a patient's excessive sweating is to distinguish between primary and secondary hyperhidrosis.
+Therapy for secondary Hh should be directed toward the underlying causative agent or illness.
+A history focusing on location of excessive sweating, the duration of the problem, family history, specific triggers, a review of systems, and a review of any medications being taken by the patient should allow the physician to distinguish whether the patient has 1) generalized sweating due to an underlying systemic illness or as a side effect of a medication or 2) focal sweating due to a neurologic disorder or primary hyperhidrosis.[2,57,145]

-Primary hyperhidrosis has such specific and characteristic findings that Adar and colleagues feel the diagnosis can be made on the basis of history and physical alone.
-These findings include its occurrence in young, healthy patients with a family history, and onset during childhood or adolescence.
-Patients will have bilateral, symmetric involvement of palms, soles, and/or axillae, as well as a history for the usual triggers, emotional and thermal stimuli.
-Also patients with primary hyperhidrosis usually do not sweat during sleep.
+Primary hyperhidrosis has specific and characteristic findings such that Adar and colleagues feel the diagnosis can be made on the basis of history and physical alone.
+These findings include its occurrence in generally young, healthy patients with a family history and onset during childhood or adolescence (facial sweating may have a later onset, however).
+Primary Hh patients typically will have bilateral, symmetric involvement of palms, soles, and/or axillae (or other specific body areas or body area combinations).
+There may also be a history for triggers (emotional and thermal stimuli), but it should be noted that that hyperhidrosis sweating can occur regardless of external temperature or external stress.
+As a final characteristic, patients with primary hyperhidrosis usually do not sweat during sleep.

-Although the diagnosis can usually be made on the basis of history and observed excessive sweating, gravimetric measurement can provide a quantitative assessment.
+In summary, although the Hh diagnosis can usually be made on the basis of history and observed excessive sweating, gravimetric measurement may also provide a quantitative assessment.
 Given the potential for overlap in sweating rates between patients with hyperhidrosis and healthy controls, it is important to gauge the severity of social embarrassment and the effects on quality of life and impairment of daily activities in order to plan treatment, especially if more than one area is involved.
-This information can be obtained by asking appropriate questions as part of the patient’s history and by using questionaires or patient self-rating scales.
+This information can be obtained by asking appropriate questions as part of the patient’s history and by using questionnaires or patient self-rating scales.